-If any readers have any information on where this money came from, especially if it came from an American company, the US Securities and Exchange Commission (SEC) would be very interested.
+If any readers have any information on bribes to public officials in Russia and the former Soviet Union, especially if they originated from American companies, the US Securities and Exchange Commission (SEC) would be very interested.
 The SEC may reward the sources of such information.

 * * *If you would like more information or would like to speak to a member of Constantine Cannon’s whistleblower lawyer team, please click here.